-From an ethical point of view, the undertaking is enormous.
-While privacy, censorship, right to freedom of speech, misinformation campaign and hate speech are strongly involved ethical problems, they are by now very common in the discussion about social media \citep{Webb2016}, especially after Twitter permanently banned Donald Trump \citep{Courty2021}.
-However, the formulation of a CWB for social media requires not only to formulate a metric that balances many different demands, but it also requires to justify the worldwide and cross-cultural adoption of a values set that supports such a metric applied on the social version of the \textit{WWW}.
-However, even outside the virtual world of SM, the challenge of defining a set of values that can be adopted globally and inter-culturally is becoming increasingly more pressing due to the increase in global interdependence .
-Unmistakably there are also mixed ethical and technical issues that go beyond those currently faced for AI \citep{UEAIETHICS,IEEEAIETHICS,OECDAIETHICS,UNESCOAIETHICS} \footnote{see \href{https://standards.ieee.org/standard/7010-2020.html}{IEEE 7010-2020 - IEEE Recommended Practice for Assessing the Impact of Autonomous and Intelligent Systems on Human Well-Being}}.
-For example trying to optimize the CWB may induce a further increase of social media complexity.
-This will reduce even more our control over social dynamics \citep{Floridi2014-FLOTFR-3} and backfire with even more threatening, addictive, and unhealthy dystopian situations.
+Currently, the international community is undertaking a substantial effort in understanding and regulate the ethical implication of AI systems \citep{UNESCOAIETHICS,OECDAIETHICS,UEAIETHICS,IEEEAIETHICS}.
+Unmistakably there are mixed ethical and technical issues that go beyond those currently faced \citep{UEAIETHICS,IEEEAIETHICS,OECDAIETHICS,UNESCOAIETHICS}\footnote{see \href{https://standards.ieee.org/standard/7010-2020.html}{IEEE 7010-2020 - IEEE Recommended Practice for Assessing the Impact of Autonomous and Intelligent Systems on Human Well-Being}}.
+For example, trying to optimize the CWB may induce a further increase in social media complexity.
+This may reduce even more our control over social dynamics \citep{Floridi2014-FLOTFR-3} and backfire with even more threatening, addictive, and unhealthy dystopian situations.